JasonRhoads/CIS185_course/week6/midterm/README.md

 - command-center.js - the command center that houses the widgets after user sign up
 - us-holidays.json - JSON file that contains the most commong US holidays
 - script.js - original script file before components were seperated into files, not currently in use
+- images/ - contains wire frames for the project

 ## 6. Challenges Faced
 This was the most AI I have used in a project.
 After getting a response, I would implement the code